chandrabca22/C_Programs/README.md

 Que 7.
 Write a program to read a number and calculate it's square.

 Que 8.
 Write a program to read fahrenheit and change into celsius.

+Que 9.
+Write a program to read length and breadth to calculate area and perimeter of that rectangle.